Building Knowledge-Grounded Dialogue Systems with Graph-Based Semantic Modeling: Our Approach

 \subsubsection{Graph Definition}

-The Ground Graph ($G^2$) is a heterogeneous graph represented as $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}$ and $\mathcal{E}$ are the set of nodes and edges.
-Defined as a heterogeneous graph $\mathcal{G}$, every node $v\in \mathcal{V}$ and every edge $e_{ij}\in \mathcal{E}$ in our graph belongs to a type of phrase and semantic relation respectively.
-Considering the contribution to the knowledge grounded dialogue generation, we only retain Noun phrases (N), Verb phrases (V), Adjective phrases (ADJ), and Adverb phrases (ADV) in the graph and construct the relation edges amongst them.
-Following previous works \cite{wu-etal-2021-bass}, we model edges as the meta-path instead of dependency relations.
+The Grounded Graph ($G^2$) is a heterogeneous graph represented as $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}$ and $\mathcal{E}$ are the set of nodes and edges.
+Defined as a heterogeneous graph $\mathcal{G}$, every node $v\in \mathcal{V}$ correspond to phrases in the dialogue context or knowledge documents.
+Considering the contribution to the knowledge-grounded dialogue generation, we only retain Noun phrases (N), Verb phrases (V), Adjective phrases (ADJ), and Adverb phrases (ADV) in the graph.
+Edges $e_{ij}\in \mathcal{E}$, on the other hand, represent the semantic relations between the nodes and are modeled as meta-paths following previous works~\citep{wu-etal-2021-bass}.
+In other words, a meta-path defines a high-level semantic relation between two types of phrases, such as ``N-V-N''.
+An example of Grounded Graph is illustrated in the bottom panel of Figure~\ref{fig:example}.
+This graph structure is designed to capture long-distance relations and semantic structures, which is essential for knowledge-grounded dialogue generation.